BLE-LTER/ble-handbook/handbook.md

 <a id="getting-access-to-things"></a>
 ## Getting access to things

-aka primitive personnel handover action plan
+a.k.a. primitive personnel handover action plan

 We use many, many tools that will need logins, some needing certain privilege levels.
 A new person on BLE's IM team will need to make sure they have access to: